ricson5499/emmet1.0-sublime3plugin/README.md

 ## 3. Fix key binding

-If you haven't add in the new binding, then it should work.
-If not, just remove it.
+If you haven't add in any new key for new emmet version, then the shortcut key should still work, you can go to step 4.
+If not, you need remove it.

 Preferences -> Key Bindings